lo-maxwell/react-virtual-garden/blog.md

   * Moved garden expansion options into hidden folder, and gave them tooltips
   * Garden expansion options are disabled if too large/small

+## Day 17

+### Store update

+  * New store.json and stocklist.json data files
+  * Stores now grab stocklist from data files, so they will update instantly
+  * Allows for future expansions of additional store types
+  * TODO: Store data file needs to include store fields such as buy/sell price

 TODO:

 Change mouseover color for inventoryItems